 The standard jewelry size for the nose is an 20 gauge or 18 gauge.

 Fortunately, Urban Body Jewelry has a large selection of nostril studs, rings, and more to browse through.

-Once the jewelry is picked out and you are in the piercing room the piercer will have a clean space to work from and the jewelry already prepped and cleaned.
-Before getting started your piercer will put on a pair of gloves and then clean the area where your piercing will be placed.
-The piercer will mark the spot where the piercing will go.
-Once you agree on the placement on the nostril the piercers will clamp the nose and insert the needle.
-After the needle has been inserted the jewelry will be put in immediately, with one swift motion.
+Once you’ve picked out the jewelry and you are in the piercing room, your expert piercer will have a clean space to work from and the jewelry already prepped and cleaned.
+Before getting started, your piercer will put on a pair of gloves and then clean the areas where your piercing will be placed.
+Next, the piercer will mark the spot where the piercing will go.
+Once you agree on the placement, the piercer will clamp the nose and insert the needle or they will perform the piecing freehand.
+After the hollow needle has been inserted, the jewelry will be put in immediately with one swift motion.

 How Long Does a Nose Piercing Take to Heal?

 The typical healing process for a nostril piercing is two to three months; that’s if there aren’t any issues with the piercing.
 Everyone’s body is a little different, meaning each person heals differently as well.

 Since the nose has mucus membranes, it is normal to expect some swelling, especially within the first week.
 During the healing process, it is important not to touch it, play with it, or rotate it.
 Leave the jewelry in a stationary position for as long as you can.

 If you have to touch your piercing, make sure you wash your hands with antibacterial soap before you do.
 The inside of your piercing is essentially forming a scab, and the more that the jewelry gets moved around, the more that the scab is disrupted.
 Touching the piercing can also introduce new bacteria into the open tissue, which can cause infection and prolonged healing time.